A Grateful Recovering Person Will Not Use Drugs.

 Start with a moment of silence and deep breathing.

 When embarking on a task such as gratitude therapy, deep breathing can help to quiet the mind in preparation.
 Relax the muscles of your body.
 Close your eyes.
 Take a deep breath in and hold it briefly.
 Then, let the breath out.
 You may be interested in more spiritual exercises that can enhance gratitude therapy.
 I recommend the book, “Fulfilled”, by Anna Yusim, M.D.
-You may find a podcast interview with Dr. Yusim here
+You may find a podcast interview with Dr. Yusim here.
+Her book is available on Amazon and in most book stores.
+Read more about the book here.

 Pick up your pen or pencil and start writing.